 ABA standards for criminal justice.
 Speedy trial and timely resolution of criminal cases

 By American Bar Association.
 American Bar Association.
-3rd ed. c2006.
+Third edition. c2006.

 Approved in 2004, these "black letter" standards focus on preventing the defendant from languishing in custody awaiting trial.
 The third edition of the Standards has expanded this concept to “timely resolution of criminal cases.”
 This change reflects several considerations.
 Increasingly many criminal cases are resolved without going to trial, but the defendant, the victims, the witnesses, and the court system benefit from a swift closure to criminal matters.
 Also includes historical notes and unofficial commentary for further discussion.